aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 Slow logs are great for troubleshooting but viewing/downloading individual logs could be time consuming.
 Also the logs could get rotated(if log_output= FILE) periodically.
 In addition to viewing and downloading DB instance logs from the console, you can *publish* logs to Amazon CloudWatch Logs.
 With CloudWatch Logs, you can perform real-time analysis of the log data, store and retain the data in highly durable storage, and manage the data with the CloudWatch Logs Agent.

 If the DB cluster was created automatically, you can see that the export CloudWatch logs option is already enabled.
 This can be verified by going to the RDS console, under cluster *configuration→ Published logs* like below.
-Please proceed to next step only if you see slow query in it.However if you are creating it manually please make sure you enable this option by using RDS console before proceeding further.
+Please proceed to next step only if you see slow query in it.However if you are creating the cluster manually please make sure you enable this option by modifying the database instance using RDS console before proceeding further.

 <span class="image">![CloudWatchL](CWL1.png?raw=true)</span>